Creating my own Harry Potter themed room that works for both children and adults was a lot of fun, and the results are in.

 Floors

-The floor in both Gryffindor and Slytherin common rooms was covered by large worn-out oriental rugs.
+Hogwarts castle had stone and wood floors, and large worn-out oriental rugs were covering both Gryffindor and Slytherin common rooms.
 Fortunately, you don’t need to get a degree in buying and cleaning antique rugs because very decent imitations are available inexpensively.

 I skipped getting a rug for my room because of its basement location, however, here is an example of something you can order from Wayfair that would look gorgeous in a Harry Potter inspired space: